Hamamelis virginiana L.

 Basis for Listing

-Hamamelis virginiana is a large shrub with multiple stems that may reach heights of 6 m (20 ft.) and diameters of 8 cm (3 in.).
+Hamamelis virginiana is a large shrub, with multiple stems that may reach heights of 6 m (20 ft.) and diameters of 8 cm (3 in.).
 The branchlets are brown or gray and have stellate hairs.
 The bark is brown or gray-brown and rough.
 The leaves are simple, alternate on the stem, and deciduous.
-They are broadly elliptical to nearly circular in outline, 6-15 cm (2.4-5.9 in.) long and 4.5-10 cm (1.8-3.9 in.) wide, and the margins are irregularly wavy.
+They are broadly elliptical to nearly circular in outline, 6-15 cm (2.4-5.9 in.) long, and 4.5-10 cm (1.8-3.9 in.) wide, and the margins are irregularly wavy.
 The flowers are bisexual, 4-merous, and sessile in axillary clusters.
 The petals are yellow, ribbon like, and 1-2 cm (0.4-0.8 in.) long.
-The fruit is a woody capsule, 1-1.4 cm (0.4-0.6 in.) long that matures in autumn one year after pollination.
+The fruit is a woody capsule, 1-1.4 cm (0.4-0.6 in.) long that matures in autumn, one year after pollination.
 It opens explosively and disperses seeds forcibly (Smith 2008).

 Biology / Life History

 Hamamelis virginiana is peculiar in that the flowers open in the autumn; usually peaking about the time the leaves are falling.
 This may happen after the first frost, yet flying insects are still active and manage to pollinate the flowers.
 Although pollination occurs in the autumn, actual fertilization does not occur until the following spring (Flint 1957), so the fruits develop during the summer, like those of most spring-pollinated species.
-When the fruits are ripe in the autumn, they burst open, forcibly ejecting two smooth black seeds a distance of up to 10 m (33 ft.)
+When the fruits are ripe in the autumn, they burst open, forcibly ejecting 2 smooth, black seeds a distance of up to 10 m (33 ft.)
 (Meyer 1997).
-Most seeds remain dormant in the soil for 18 months, germinating after two winters (Gaut and Roberts 1984).
+Most seeds remain dormant in the soil for 18 months, germinating after 2 winters (Gaut and Roberts 1984).

 Conservation / Management